 Reflexology is a therapy which can be received by anyone at any age, from 4 week old newborn babies to those receiving end of life care, and everyone in between.
-However, there may occasionally be times when permission will need to be sort from your medical doctor first as there are some conditions that Reflexology may not be advised.
+However, there may occasionally be times when permission will need to be sought from your medical doctor first as there are some conditions where Reflexology may not be advised.
 Please mention any health related concerns to me at the time of booking.

 How will Reflexology help me?

 As an experienced Complementary Wellbeing Practitioner, I do not claim to cure, diagnose or prescribe.

 Reflexology is a very individual treatment which works with you holistically, so it is not possible to know in advance how you will react.
 The theory is that reflexology helps the body to restore its balance naturally.
 Usually, after a treatment your tension will be reduced and you will feel more relaxed.
 You might also notice yourself sleeping better and find your mood and sense of wellbeing improving.

 There have been some positive research projects carried out with reflexology; please see the research page for more information.
 Reflexology should not be used as an alternative to seeking medical advice.

 Potential benefits of reflexology

 Reflexology can help treat people with the following conditions

 I also have specialist training in the following areas